DivisoSofttech/product-latest/README.md

 # Internationally Certified Developers

 Our Internationally Certified Java Consultants are ready to collaborate with your team.
-Their experience working with technologies like J2EE, Struts, JSF, Spring, Hibernate, JPA, Microservices, Cloud, Portals, Docker, Kubernetes would be an asset.
+Their experience working with technologies like J2EE, Struts, JSF, Spring, Hibernate, JPA, Microservices, Cloud, Ionic, Anular, Portals, Docker, Kubernetes would be an asset.

 [Contact Us](http://www.lxisoft.com/contact-us-2/)